Package 'odbc'

 Connect to a Snowflake account via the Snowflake ODBC driver.

 In particular, the custom dbConnect() method for the Snowflake ODBC driver detects ambient OAuth credentials on platforms like Snowpark Container Services or Posit Workbench.
+In addition, on macOS platforms, the dbConnect method will check and warn if it detects irregularities with how the driver is configured, unless the odbc.no_config_override environment variable is set.

 Usage